moble/PostNewtonian/README.md

-One important feature of the `ipython notebook` is that it allows easy description of code, meaning that we can give very explicit citations and other explanations for where to find the collected terms in the literature.
-The notebooks depend on each other, and build up more complicated expressions.
+One important feature of the `ipython notebook` is that it allows easy description of code, meaning that we can give very explicit citations and other explanations for where to find the collected terms in the literature, including code comments, large sections of text, and even LaTeX equations displayed appropriately.
+The main notebooks are found in the `PNTerms` subdirectory, and depend on each other to build up complicated expressions.
 The rough order of this dependency is as follows.